St. George Church

 FELLOWSHIP HOUR follows the morning services.
 We ask everyone, as often as possible, to bring a dish to share with others on Sundays.
 And we also ask that you take any leftovers home when you leave.
 Doing so makes it easier for those who tidy up afterwards.
 Thanks so much!

 PLEASE PRAY FOR THOSE AMONG US who are learning more about the Orthodox Church and Faith.
 Some are considering uniting themselves to the One, Holy, Catholic and Apostolic Church.
-Let us remember Zach, Joshua, Sarah and baby Henry, Dana, Jada, Diane, Valerie and Benjamin in our prayers.
+Let us remember Zach, Joshua, Sarah and baby Henry, Dana, Jada, and Valerie in our prayers.
 God grant each of you wisdom and lead you as you seek Him through prayer, worship and reading.
 If others would like to join this group, please let Fr.
 Leo know.

 A NEWLY DECLARED ORTHODOX SAINT FROM GREECE Papa Demetrios Gagastathis was canonized by the Ecumenical Patriarch on July 9, 2025.
 For a number of years, pious faithful have recognized the humility, holiness and loving, sacrificial pastoral care of this shepherd of God's flock on the earth. https://www.mystagogyresourcecenter.com/2025/07/papa-demetrios-gagastathis-has-been.html Holy one of God, pray to God for us!